-KANZA HERITAGE TRAIL Council Grove The 2 -mile long Kanza Heritage Trail loops through the beautiful & historic 158acre Allegawaho Memorial Heritage Park owned and managed by the Kaw Nation, a self-governing tribe of over 3,200 members, currently based in north central Oklahoma.
-The Kaw Nation is actively working to regain its cultural heritage, which was nearly lost when the Tribe was forcibly removed from Kansas in 1873.
-By walking this Trail, you will engage a wonderful landscape steeped in natural beauty and rich cultural history of the Kanza people who Kaw Agency Ruins
+The two-mile long Kanza Heritage Trail loops through the beautiful and historic 168-acre Allegawaho Memorial Heritage Park owned and managed by the Kaw Nation, a self-governing tribe of more than 3,300 members.
+Currently based in north central Oklahoma, the Kaw Nation is actively working to regain its cultural heritage, which was nearly lost when the Tribe was forcibly removed from Kansas in 1873.
+By walking this Trail, you will engage a wonderful landscape steeped in natural beauty and the rich cultural history of the Kanza people who once lived here.